• Skip to primary navigation

 • Now use your hands to gently press the pastry together into a flat disk.
 Do not knead.
 Handle the pastry as little as possible - over-worked pastry will be tough.

-• Place the disk of pastry into a plastic bag, or wrap with clingfilm and place in the fridge to relax for half an hour, then roll out and use in this recipe.
+• Place the disk of pastry into a plastic bag, or wrap it with clingfilm and place it in the fridge to relax for half an hour, then roll it out and use in this recipe.

 Can I freeze this sausage and egg slice?